GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/image-processor.md

 ### scale(image:​to:​)

-Scale an image to a given size maintaing the aspect ratio.
+Scale an image to a given size maintaining the aspect ratio.

 ``` swift
 func scale(image: UIImage, to size: CGSize) -> UIImage